flipcamp/engagingstudents4/essays/johnson.md

 Transcribing the melody into notation requires deciding on a few parameters, the first of which is meter.
 Because students tend to hear beats at different levels of metrical hierarchy, performing the deep slower pulses and the faster shallow pulses with different parts of their bodies as they listen to the complete texture can help them draw conclusions about beats and beat divisions.
 This step is particularly helpful before starting a transcription of the melody, which can confuse students with its polyrhythmic play.
 Some will hear the fast simple-triple meter that characterizes this jazz waltz and choose a 3/4 or less likely a 3/8 time signature.
 Others will hear the fast three as compound divisions in a 6/8 meter.
 Still others may hear a simple duple or quadruple meter with occasional triplets.
 Students may either compare the options and come to a consensus on a single time signature or notate the melody in the meter of choice and compare their versions later.
 The tune is short enough that it can be notated on the board in several versions, one above the other, in different meters (3/4, 6/8, 4/4) for comparison, something like those shown in Figure 2.
 Conducting along can clarify the meter further, and students will usually come to a consensus that 3/4 meter “feels” right.

-**Figure 2.** Three possible transcriptions of the first phrase of “Afro Blue”
+**Figure 2.** Three possible transcriptions of the first phrase of “Afro Blue.”

 <img src="{{ site.baseurl }}/images/johnson02.png" alt="image" />